pombase/canto/root/docs/md/canto_admin/configuration_file.md

 If 0, a wildtype allele is allowed only if there is another non-wildtype or non-wildtype expression allele from the same gene.

+### diploid_mode
+If 1, allow diploids to be created and used in genotypes.

 ### db_initial_data
 Data needed to initialise a Canto instance.